The Governing Council

 UNIVERSITY OF CAMBRIDGE

-Charles Melville, MA, PhD, was elected Vice President in 2013.
+Charles Melville, MA, PhD, was elected President in 2018.
 He is Professor of Persian History, Fellow of Pembroke College and Founding Director since 1999 of the Shahnama Project.
 He is also President of the Islamic Manuscripts Association and Vice Chair of the Academic Council at Iran Heritage Foundation.
 He has travelled widely in Iran and Central Asia.
 His main research interests are in the history and historiography of Iran in the Mongol to Safavid periods and the Persian manuscript culture.
 He is currently working on the illustration of Persian historical texts and is editor of the BIPS Persian Studies series.

 Mr Douglas Kinnear (Honorary Treasurer & Company Secretary)